jolocom/jolocom-lib/docs/interactionFlows.rst

   /**
-   * The callback url has to match the one in the request,
+   * The callback url has to match the one in the request, */
-   * will be populated autmoatically based on the request starting from next major release */

-  const credentialResponse = awaitidentityWallet.create.interactionTokens.response.share({
+  const credentialResponse = await identityWallet.create.interactionTokens.response.share({
       callbackURL: credentialRequest.payload.interactionToken.callbackURL,
       suppliedCredentials: [signedEmailCredential.toJSON()] // Provide signed credentials of requested type },
-    encryptionPass, // The password to decrypt the seed for key generation as part of signing the JWT credRequest // The received request, used to set the 'nonce' and 'audience' field on the created response )
+    password, // The password to decrypt the seed for key generation as part of signing the JWT credRequest // The received request, used to set the 'nonce' and 'audience' field on the created response )

 The credential supplied above (conveniently) matches what the service requested.
-To ensure that no credentials other than those corresponding to the service requirements are provided, the following method to filter can be used:
+To ensure that no credentials other than those corresponding to the service requirements are provided, the following method can be used:

 .. code-block:: typescript